utsha-kh/CUDA-clustering/README.md

 Planned order of implementation :

-    1.Load image
-    2.Implement the algorithm in regular C++
+    1.Implement the algorithm in regular C++
+    2.Modify code to deploy CUDA cores
+    3.Implement image segmentation in C++
-    3.Modify code to deploy CUDA cores
+    4.Modify code to deploy CUDA cores
-    4.Add GUI and think about othre stuffs.
+    5.Add GUI and think about othre stuffs.